 This final RV “must have” is only necessary if you plan to do any dry camping or boondocking.
 If so, you will want to invest in a good RV ready portable generator.
 The Champion 3500 watt portable inverter generator receives great reviews for it’s quietness and ease of use and it’s price point is much better than the gold standard Honda Quiet Portable Inverter Generator.

-What Should I Pack In My RV?
+What Should I Pack In My Travel Trailer?
 You Need a Checklist!

 Are you overwhelmed yet?
 Remember, this is just a short list of the things you need to get started with your travel trailer.

 We haven’t even scratched the surface.
 Here are a few other checklists you are going to need.

 - How to prepare and sanitize your RV water systems

 - De-winterizing and Winterizing your RV travel trailer